Skip to main content

 Heads up: The original forbearance application window under the CARES Act has closed, but some protections and flexibilities remain - especially for federally backed mortgages.

-• FHA, USDA, and Fannie Mae/Freddie Mac loans may still offer post-CARES forbearance options or loan relief programs after CARES to help homeowners manage missed payments.
+• FHA, USDA, and Fannie Mae/Freddie Mac loans may still offer current hardship assistance programs through loan servicers to help homeowners manage missed payments and avoid foreclosure.

 • Homeowners facing ongoing hardship can explore federal homeowner aid programs through their loan servicers, especially if the mortgage is federally insured or GSE-backed.